How Does Inflation Affect Your Money — A Plain English Explanation

 Different categories of investment respond to inflation in different ways.

-Cash and short-term investments lose purchasing power, as discussed above.
+Cash and short-term investments lose purchasing power, as already covered.

 Bonds with fixed interest payments can lose value during periods of rising inflation because their fixed payment is worth less in real terms.
 Long-duration bonds are more sensitive to this than short-duration bonds.